 the 606 — bloomingdale trail.

-A popular elevated trail for runners, cyclists, and walkers with views over Bucktown and Logan Square.
+A popular elevated trail for runners, cyclists, and walkers with skyline views and easy neighborhood-to-neighborhood access.

-Bucktown blends classic Chicago walk-ups with creative, modern energy — think coffee shops, boutiques, live music, and easy access to the 606 trail and the Blue Line.
+Bucktown blends classic Chicago walk-ups with creative, modern energy — think coffee shops, boutiques, great restaurants, and easy access to the 606 trail and the Blue Line.

 A few local favorites that give Bucktown its character.
 These are great starting points if you’re getting to know the neighborhood.

-A popular elevated trail for runners, cyclists, and walkers with views over Bucktown and Logan Square.
+A popular elevated trail for runners, cyclists, and walkers with skyline views and easy neighborhood-to-neighborhood access.

 A throwback bowling alley with league nights, bar food, and a fun, no-frills vibe.